 For this route you need: 2x50m half/twin ropes, helmet, personal gear (harness, lockers, belay/rappel device, climbing shoes), slings and 8-10 quickdraws, some medium/large nuts, 2 medium cams or hexes.

 Spring and Autumn are the best seasons for Meteora.
 Avoid Summer, especially really hot days.
-Eiertanz is a good choice for Winter mornings, east facing in general, but the last pitch looks north.
+Eiertanz is a good choice for winter mornings, in fact it's East facing in general, but the last pitch looks North.
 The route has sun until noon (more or less, depending on the season).

 There are a great number of hotel rooms, B&Bs and rooms to rent in the village of Kastraki, the village built in the shadow of the Meteora towers.
 The nearby town of Kalabaka also features many accomodation choices.
 There are also three organized campsites, amongst which the nearest one to the crags is Camping Vrachos in Kastraki.
 There is also a smaller campsite near the tower of Doupiani.
 There are plenty of eating out options, particularly tasty traditional Greek food and pizzerias, both in Kastraki and Kalambaka.

 “Meteora – Climbing and hiking” by Dietrich Hasse and Heinz Lothar Stutte - I edition 1986, in English and German.
 It contains around 230 routes.
 Also, it provides general information about mountaineering, hiking in Meteora, maps, directions.